 SPIDEN is a chip internal signal and it's level can normally not be changed.
 The SUIDEN bit can be changed in secure privileged mode, only.

-Debug mode cannot be entered in a mode where debugging is not allowed.
+Debug mode can not be entered in a mode where debugging is not allowed.
 Breakpoints will not work there.
-Break or SYStem.Mode Up will work at the moment a mode is entered where debugging is allowed.
+A Break command or a SYStem.Up will work the moment a mode is entered where debugging is allowed.